Data transformation (computing): Interactive data transformation

-There are a number of companies which provide interactive data transformation tools, like for example the start-ups Trifacta, Alteryx and Paxata.
+There are a number of companies that provide interactive data transformation tools, including Trifacta, Alteryx and Paxata.
 They are aiming to efficiently analyze, map and transform large volumes of data while at the same time abstracting away some of the technical complexity and processes which take place under the hood.

 Interactive data transformation solutions provide an integrated visual interface that combines the previously disparate steps of data analysis, data mapping and code generation/execution and data inspection.
 That is, if changes are made at one step (like for example renaming), the software automatically updates the preceding or following steps accordingly.
 Interfaces for interactive data transformation incorporate visualizations to show the user patterns and anomalies in the data so they can identify erroneous or outlying values.

 Once they've finished transforming the data, the system can generate executable code/logic, which can be executed or applied to subsequent similar data sets.

-By removing the developer from the process, interactive data transformation systems shorten the time needed to prepare and transform the data, eliminate costly errors in interpretation of user requirements and empower business users and analysts to control their data and interact with it as needed.
+By removing the developer from the process, interactive data transformation systems shorten the time needed to prepare and transform the data, eliminate costly errors in the interpretation of user requirements and empower business users and analysts to control their data and interact with it as needed.